 Looking for an easy vegetarian meal?
 Then you are going to love this Sweet Potato and Baby Spinach Frittata.
 Sweet potatoes, tangy goat cheese and baby spinach are perfect together in this start on the stove, finish in the oven vegetarian frittata!

 Post may contain affiliate links, full disclosure on side bar

 If you don’t know what a frittata is, then let me introduce you to your new best friend!
 A frittata is sort of an Italian omelet, kind of like a crustless quiche.
 Unlike an omelet the ingredients are mixed in with the eggs instead of used as a filling.
 They are typically made in an oven safe skillet because they are started on the stove and finished in the oven.

 Every single time I make a frittata, I think, “Why don’t we have these more often?”
 They are so simple and perfect.
 Now that eggs are no longer bad for you (don’t you love science and all it’s research?) – I am ready to add more eggs to our diet.
-Our CSA also offers eggs, so today I sent the hubs off with an empty egg carton along with a crate for our veggies.
-You’ve been warned, expect to see more eggs!

-It was!
 The sweet potatoes are cut into a tiny dice, allowing them to cook and brown.
 The spinach and green onions are simply wilted on the top of the potatoes, add some cheese and eggs and you have a perfectly simple, perfectly wonderful dinner.
 We really loved it with hot sauce and the cilantro garnish.